Personal profile

 Biography

-Dr Pope completed his undergraduate medical training at the University of East Anglia.
-He intercalated to a Master of Public Health at King's College London with dissertation research into how data impacts global policy making, conducted at the World Health Organisation in Geneva.
+Dr Pope completed his undergraduate medical training at the University of East Anglia, before intercalating to a Master of Public Health at King’s College London, where he conducted research on the use of data in global policy-making at the World Health Organization in Geneva.

 Academic Background